ztyyLV/web-twain-docs/about/activex.md

 The fate of the ActiveX framework depends on the fate of IE 11.
 As long as IE 11 is still hanging around, ActiveX will continue to be supported.

-## The Future of ActiveX Edition in DWT
+## The Future of ActiveX Edition in Dynamic Web TWAIN

 Dynamsoft has a substantial customer base and their benefits are our biggest concern.
 While most of our customers have opted to use the modern browsers like Chrome, Firefox or Safari, a few of them must use IE 8 or 9 of which most cases are imitated by IE 11.
 In these cases, only the ActiveX edition of `Dynamic Web TWAIN` can be used.
 Dynamsoft has kept its support of the ActiveX edition as part of the Windows edition until now and will continue to do so as long as IE continues to be supported by Microsoft.